Why is Thrive Feed so different?

 Are there Probiotics in Thrivefeed?

 There are no Probiotics in Thrivefeed.
 Literally speaking Probiotic means “for life”.
 In digestive terms they are used to replace desirable bacteria killed by digestive anomalies, or events.
 An event could be as simple as the consumption of antibiotics as a treatment or precaution after an injury or sickness.
 When horses are ingesting appropriate nutrients creating the correct pH, the gut microbes multiply and flourish as nature intended.

 Do I need to feed alfalfa with Thrivefeed?

-No you don’t, forage hay like Coastal Bermuda, Tifton 44, Timothy, Orchard grass, prairie hay, and other acceptable equine forage are just fine, remember, horses are grass eaters by design, and given the right digestive bacteria, they are very good at getting energy from it.
+No you don’t, alfalfa is a legume, and has a fermentation profile very different from grasses.
+Although accepted around the world as a high quality feed for horses, I disagree, and so discourage the feeding of raw alfalfa, and recommend forage hay like Coastal Bermuda, Tifton 44, Timothy, Orchard grass, prairie hay, and other acceptable equine forages.
+Remember, horses are grass eaters by design, and given the right digestive bacteria, they are very good at getting energy from common grasses.
 After a short time you may notice your horse not eating as much hay, but is in better physical condition.
 Digestive efficiency is a saving you can measure in dollars and cents.

 What age or type of horses are suitable for Thrive Feed?